 Have you considered a midwife?
 I have delivered with midwives in the hospital.
 They are smart, they will be with you but also keep you so safe.
 Because they are with you much of the time, they are able to limit some of our policies in some regards, or at least answer all your questions more adequately.
 Still, find one you trust.
 Just like any other practitioner, there is a wide variance in their ability to practice well.

 Delivery is very important when choosing where to have your baby

-Consider your history.
 As noted above, first time moms have more to think about for a home birth.
 You just don’t have a tested pelvis, or any other information to go off of.
 Subsequent deliveries ARE safer in home.
 Also, what other risk factors do you have?
-Someone came to my VBAC post suggesting that TOLAC’s should consider a home birth.
-I can’t more strongly disagree with this statement, as does ACOG.
+Prior cesarean delivery?
+Someone came to my VBAC post (Vaginal birth after cesarean section) suggesting that TOLAC’s should consider a home birth.
+I can’t more strongly disagree with this statement, as does ACOG (American College of Obstetricians).